 \emph{Survival dominance --} When survival is prioritized over predation, escape from predators becomes the top priority.
 Fig.~\ref{fig:imbalanced}(c,d) reports the results for this scenario with $R_{s} = 40$ and $R_{p} = 1$.
-As predation becomes less rewarding, the action $\lambda=-3$ is rarely chosen, indicating that individuals prefer not to stay put to catch prey.
+As predation becomes less rewarding, the action of $\lambda=-3$ is rarely chosen, indicating that individuals prefer not to stay put to catch prey.
 Instead, actions with $\lambda>0$ (i.e., faster migration) become prevalent in almost all states, especially in the absence of prey (states $s_{1-5}$: $(0,0)$ to $(0,4)$).
-The resulting action distribution becomes a single-peaked profile, and the average population mobility exceeds that of both previous scenarios (see Fig.~\ref{fig:imbalanced}(d)).
+The resulting action distribution becomes a single-peaked profile, and the average population mobility exceeds that of the above two scenarios (see Fig.~\ref{fig:imbalanced}(d)).

 Figure~\ref{fig:7} further reveals that the extinction probability $P_{ext}$ rises once the balance between these two tendencies is disrupted.
-In the predation dominance scenario, as many individuals prefer low migration, they are likely to aggregate and the formation of clusters, leading to dynamics similar to those in spiral wave regimes (Appendix~\ref{Appendix:predation}) and consequently higher extinction likelihood.
+In the predation dominance scenario, as many individuals prefer low migration, they are likely to aggregate and clusters are formed, leading to dynamics similar to those in spiral wave regimes (Appendix~\ref{Appendix:predation}) and consequently higher extinction likelihood.
 In the survival dominance scenario, the action distribution becomes unimodal, where evolution is then also reduced to the traditional scenario with high mobility, and extinction is thus expected.
-In particular, the species with relatively smaller mobilities are then put in a vulnerable position, triggering the extinction event.
-This underscores that migration decisions driven by a single objective—whether predation or survival—are insufficient to maintain biodiversity.
+Here, the species with relatively smaller mobilities are put in a vulnerable position, triggering the extinction event.
+This underscores that migration decisions driven by a single objective — whether predation or survival — are insufficient to maintain biodiversity.
 A balance between both incentives is essential for individuals to adapt effectively to their environment and ensure species coexistence.